AliceO2Group/QualityControl/doc/QuickStart.md

     "cycleDurationSeconds": "10",
 (...)
 ```
-Try and change the name of the task by replace `QcTask` by a name of your choice.
+Try and change the name of the task by replacing `QcTask` by a name of your choice (there are 2 places to update in the config file!).
 Relaunch the workflows.
 You should now see the object published under a different directory in the QCG.

 ### Readout chain